Population figures

 ...

 Mexico also faces challenges regarding internally displaced persons (IDPs).
 The government, in cooperation with local and international partners, has been working to address the needs of IDPs, including developing policies and frameworks to protect them.
+State laws in Chiapas, Guerrero, Sinaloa and Zacatecas now recognize and protect internally displaced persons, as efforts to expand legal frameworks nation-wide in the matter continue.

 Show more